sueszli/osue/README.md

 * Semaphores
 * Shared memory

-## Generating `pdf` files
+### Generating pdf files:

-To generate the pdf documents, you must install latex first.
+To generate the pdf documents, you must first latex.

 The script `genpdfs.sh` is provided for convenience.
 It recursively runs latexmk for all .tex files it finds in the current working directory and all subdirectories.

-Install latex on your system with all necessary dependencies and then run the script:
+Run the script:
 ```bash
 $ chmod +x ./genpdfs.sh
 $ ./genpdfs.sh